meisben/easyEEZYbotARM/README.md

 ### Forward Kinematics
 The code library allows the user to easily map joint angles to an x,y,z co-ordinates, so that we know the position of the end effector

 The mathematical calculations for the forward kinematics can be found [here](docs/kinematics).
-The method is applicable to other four axis robot arms.
 ![forwardKinematics](images/forwardKinematics.png)

 ### Inverse Kinematics
 The code library allows the user to easily map x,y,z co-ordinates to joint angles, so that the EEZYbotARM can be controlled in 3-D space

 The mathematical calculations for the inverse kinematics can be found [here](docs/kinematics).
-The method is applicable to other four axis robot arms.
 ![inverseKinematics](images/inverseKinematics.png)

 ### Simulation the robot arm, and plotting the robot arm workspace